compada/example-service-node/{{cookiecutter.project_slug}}/README.md

 ### API calls via graphQL

-Get a feel for our API via [graphiQL](https://graphiql.compada.dev/).
-You can set it up locally via [our repo](https://github.com/compada/graphiql), or use the baked in tooling provided at /graphql.
+Get a feel for our API via [graphiQL](https://graphiql.compada.dev).
+Use the built in tooling from postgraphile via <http://localhost:8080/graphiql>.

 ```graphql
 query fetchResources {